nathansmith117/arudino_class/MotorController/README.md

-# A pwd motor controller
+# A pwm motor controller

 # Installing
 Place "MotorController.cpp" and "MotorController.h" in your project folder.